Jeroen Gilis

 TENxPBMCData (contributor)

-Data package that allows for easy acces to single-cell RNA-seq data generated with the 10X Genomics technology on PBMC cells.
+Data package that allows for easy access to single-cell RNA-seq data generated with the 10X Genomics technology on PBMC cells.

 • My contribution: Added new CITE-seq data to the package during the European Bioconductor 2019 Hackathon.